mniip/mniip.github.io/_posts/2024-01-01-semialign-intuition.md

 distrPairThese <$> zip (align xs ys) zs = align (zip xs zs) (zip ys zs)
 ```

 Distributivity actually adds a lot of rigidity into the structure of a lattice, that we can use to more easily reason about them.
 [Birkhoff's representation theorem](https://en.wikipedia.org/wiki/Birkhoff%27s_representation_theorem) states that every finite distributive lattice is a sublattice of the lattice of sets, under regular operations of union and intersection.
 This means that `t ~ Map k` is in a sense a universal example, and every other example is merely restricting `Map k` to a subset of shapes.
-For example, lists can be thought of as `Map Int` with the restriction that keys have to start from `0` and be consecutive.
+For example, lists can be thought of as `Map Natural` with the restriction that keys have to start from `0` and be consecutive.

 Equivalently, every distributive lattice is a sublattice of the product of some copies of the two-element lattice, which corresponds to `t ~ Maybe`.
 This means that a container type can be "factored" into individual locations, each of which can be filled with an element or not, and the "names" of these locations can be consistent between the different shapes of the container.
 For example, "3rd element of the list" is a location that makes sense for all lists, but in some lists it's merely not filled with an element.